ibexa/documentation-developer/docs/api/js_client.md

 ### In the PlatformUIAssetsBundle

-Since the JavaScript REST Client is one of the foundations of [the Platform Backend Interface](../guide/extending_ez_platform_ui.md), the client is provided by the [PlatformUIAssetsBundle](https://github.com/ezsystems/PlatformUIAssetsBundle) which is installed by default.
+Since the JavaScript REST client is one of the foundations of [the Platform Backend Interface](../guide/extending_ez_platform_ui.md), the client is provided by the [PlatformUIAssetsBundle](https://github.com/ezsystems/PlatformUIAssetsBundle) which is installed by default.
 As a result, the client is directly available and can be embedded in any Platform-generated page with the following Twig code:

 **Embedding the JavaScript REST Client**